Kong/insomnia-docs/docs/insomnia/hooks-and-actions.md

 ### Example: Plugin to export the current workspace

-This plugin adds a custom option to the Document dropdown menu that exports the current Document.
+This plugin adds a custom option to the Document or Collection dropdown menu that exports the current Document or Collection.

 ```ts
 const fs = require('fs');